Climbing Mt. Fuji【A Beginner’s Complete Guide】Routes, Huts & Safety Tips

 The key is layering.

-- Clothing: Wear a moisture-wicking base layer, a fleece or down jacket for warmth (middle layer), and a waterproof/windproof jacket and pants (outer layer).
+• Clothing: A moisture-wicking base layer, a fleece or down jacket (middle layer), and a waterproof/windproof jacket and pants (outer layer).

 Climbing Mt.
 Fuji is a challenging but incredibly rewarding adventure.